Yoav666s/dnd-wiki/collections/_monsters/basic-rules/nightmare.md

 actions: |
   **Hooves.** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 13 (2d8 + 4) bludgeoning damage plus 7 (2d6) fire damage.

   **Ethereal Stride.** The nightmare and up to three willing creatures within 5 feet of it magically enter the Ethereal Plane from the Material Plane, or vice versa.
+reactions: ""
 excerpt: "Large Fiend, Neutral Evil"
 source: "Basic Rules"
 ---